Controleo3 has been announced and will start shipping this month

 Tip: before closing the oven make a last check for loose nuts, bolts, screws, wires and metal shavings.
 Use zip ties to keep wires in place.
 Make sure the chassis screws you're about to insert don't pierce any work you've just done.

-Turn on the oven, and navigate through the menu to the door open position.
+Turn on the oven, and navigate through the menu to the door open position (Settings -> Setup).
 It should show 90° - this is the mid-point in the servo movement.
-If it doesn't show 90° then press the top button until it does.
+If it doesn't show 90° then press the "+" or "-" button until it does.
 Attach the servo arm to the servo disc using four M3 screws.
 Mount the arm to the servo in what you think will be the mid-point of it's movement.

 Take a 3" x 1/2" piece of aluminum and drill 2 holes in it using a 1/8" drill bit.
 Give it a 90° bend as shown in the photos.
+Temporarily tape it to the oven handle while playing with the open/close motion of the door, and adjusting the aluminum to work.
 Drill 2 pilot holes in the oven handle using a small 1/16" or 5/64" drill bit.
 Attach the aluminum to the handle.
-Once you've done this, use ControLeo2's menu to adjust the open and closed positions for the servo.
 The oven door should open around 1".
 That is enough to provide sufficient cooling after the reflow.

 The door servo is always moved to the closed position when the oven powers up.
-The door will be opened slowly soon after the maximum temperature is reached, and closed again when the oven cools to 50°C.
+Typically, the door will be opened slowly soon after the maximum temperature is reached, and closed again when the oven cools to 50°C. You can change that behavior in the reflow profile though.

 The PCB tray is the single most important part of a reflow oven.
 Good heat distribution is paramount to a successful reflow and the tray the most important part of the equation.
 The trays that typically come with ovens are made from steel (if it is magnetic it is steel), which you already know is not good.
 Using the rack is like going to the beach wearing a bikini and expecting a "no-lines" tan!